yonilerner/cs2-retakes-allocator/README.md

       and
       the other two players will each have 25% chance of getting the AWP.
     - If you set this to 0, there will be no preference for VIPs.
+    - If you set this to -1, only VIPs can get the AWP
 - `AllowedWeaponSelectionTypes`: The types of weapon allocation that are allowed.
     - Choices:
         - `PlayerChoice` - Allow players to choose their preferences for the round type